elixir-cloud-aai/protes-middleware-crypt4gh/README.md

 ## Testing
 ### Requirements
 Tests require a running TES instance and an S3 bucket containing the input files.
-An instance of [Funnel][funnel] and [MinIO][minio] were used in development. `TES_URL` in `tests/tasks/test_tasks.py` can be altered depending on the TES instance being used.
+Instances of [Funnel][funnel] and [MinIO][minio] were used in development. `TES_URL` in `tests/tasks/test_tasks.py` can be altered depending on the TES instance being used.